Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 2.4.1 =
-* Fixed an issue with downloads
+* Fixed an issue with downloads when the post has links to images that are not attachments

 = 2.4.0 =
 * Added ability to lock inner Gutenberg blocks